Kamiltczarnik/StatScout/README.md

-#  StatScout  🏀
+#  StatScout  🏒
-Your go-to scouting tool for NBA stats and trends.
+Your go-to scouting tool for NHL stats and trends.
 StatScout helps you identify profitable betting opportunities by analyzing historical data and predictive analytics.

 ## Full-Stack React + FastAPI App
 A web application built with React (frontend) and FastAPI (backend).